martinkaptein/my-site/docs/blog/liszt-sonata-analysis.md

 ## Conclusion

-As you have, probably, noticed, it is impossible to make a black - white kind of analysis of this sonata, which makes it really intresting.
+As you have, probably, noticed, it is impossible to make a black - white kind of analysis of this sonata, which makes it really interesting.

 In my opinion, this music isn’t meant to be nice music in a narrow sense, but it tells a story.
 It’s up to the performer and the listener to understand it.